MaverickEsq/tempal/README.md

 `mpan` probably deserves a credit, for input to this project but also just in general.

 ## License
-Tempal is licensed under the WTFPL under the condition that any fork or derative work remains under the WTFPL.
+Tempal is licensed under the WTFPL2.1 under the condition that any fork or derative work remains under the WTFPL2.1.

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2.1, December 2019